Emily Hall Tremaine Foundation

 As we receive inquiries regarding these opportunities that would help others to hear, we will continue to add to this section.
 If you have a question that is not addressed on this page, please email [email protected].

-Can we apply for both the Peer Network focused grant and the Innovation focused grant?
+Can we apply for both the Peer Network focused grant and the Spark-Catalyst focused grant?

 No. You can only have one active grant at a time.
 However, you can apply if you have a current grant that will conclude before a new grant begins.